 Is the SEE region moving away from being viewed as an outsourcing destination?
-And is it getting closer to establishing itself as the corporate innovation hub of Europe?
+And is it getting closer to establishing itself as the corporate innovation and R&D hub of Europe?

 To add some more context and factual evidence into the conversation, The Recursive team explored in detail which are the companies with regional R&D centers, which are the industries in which the SEE countries specialize, and what are the R&D functions of the local offices and centers.